Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzSqlDatabase.md

 ### -FromDeletedDatabaseBackup
 Indicates that this cmdlet restores a database from a backup of a deleted SQL database.
-You can use the Get-AzureRMSqlDeletedDatabaseBackup cmdlet to get the backup of a deleted SQL database.
+You can use the Get-AzSqlDeletedDatabaseBackup cmdlet to get the backup of a deleted SQL database.

 ```yaml
 Type: System.Management.Automation.SwitchParameter